y0f/bike-app/README.md

 ## About

-This is a learning project that got out of hand.
-With each new Filament version, I explore and integrate features into this small business model.
 Two panels are included: an admin panel for company and service point management, and a mechanic panel for asset and schedule management within assigned service points.

 **Admin panel preview:**